QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

  * How to apply policy and detect and resolve conflicts?

- * Ensuring synchronization of scheduled resources across distributed systems
+ * Ensuring synchronization of scheduled resources across distributed systems.

  * Establishing a scalable and resilient scheduling system.